How do I learn more about your classes?

 We are so excited to have a new member of the family!
 What support do you offer?

 Congratulations and welcome to the KARE family!
-KARE will provide some helpful information in a “Welcome Packet” regarding your new puppy, to include their medical/vaccination information, the KARE Adoption Coordinator will follow up with you up to 45 days after adoption, and, of course, share with you all the great KARE Classes offered!
-As part of the family, you can call or message us at any time for help with your furbaby.
+KARE provides some helpful information in a “Welcome Packet” regarding your new puppy including their medical/vaccination information and any helpful training tips.
+The KARE Adoption Coordinator will follow up with you no more than 45 days after adoption, and, of course, share with you all the great KARE Classes offered!
+As part of the KARE family, you can call or message us at any time for help with your furbaby.

 With your permission, we would love to share your KARE story with all of our friends by including them on our KARE Facebook, Twitter, and Instagram pages.
 Using #KAREHappyTails or #whyKARE, you can tag KARE or follow some of our KARE Happy Tails and KARE Alumni stories!